LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 Currently, itâ€™s only available on mobile App (v2.3) but will be added to additional channels in August.

-For more information on Audio messaging including configuration, please see our[ Audio Messaging User Guide]()
+For more information on audio messaging including configuration, please see our[ audio messaging user guide]()

 ![](/img/RM5 (1).png)